Mina (Relizane): Religion

-Religion
+Christianity

 In the 1st century AD, Christianity emerged as a new religion in Palestine, attracting a large number of followers, prompting the Romans to seek to eliminate Christ and his disciples.
 However, it spread rapidly to Anatolia, Egypt, and North Africa.

 Between the 2nd and 3rd centuries AD, a diocese was established in the city before Constantinople adopted Christianity.
 Among the major Christian gatherings attended by the city's priests was the Council of Carthage in 484 and 525 during the Vandal period, which was the scene of violent revolts between local Arian and Donatist factions.

 Legacy

 Many objects from the city of Mina are preserved in Algerian regional museums, such as the Ahmed Zabana Museum and the Abdelmadjid Meziane Museum in Chlef, but the most important archaeological collection is exhibited at the National Archeology Museum in Saint-Germain-en-Laye:.
 The most important artifacts collected there are: